Your browser does not support JavaScript!

 • They are used as starting materials in the production of many chemicals, including plastics, dyes, pharmaceuticals, and solvents.

-Examples of aromatics include benzene (C6H6), simplest example which has a hexagonal ring with three alternating double bonds, toluene, xylene, naphthalene, and various aromatic compounds found in essential oils and perfumes.
+Examples of AROMATICS include benzene (C6H6), simplest example which has a hexagonal ring with three alternating double bonds, toluene, xylene, naphthalene, and various aromatic compounds found in essential oils and perfumes.

 Major Petro-chemicals